merttekay/Project-3/README.md

 # Project-3
-in this project i am going to modify picture viewer project to do allow users to share images with their friends.
+In this project i am going to modify picture viewer project to do allow users to share images with their friends.